-Minerva Foods is one of the South American leaders in the production and sale of fresh beef and its byproducts, as well as live cattle exports, and it also maintains operations in the meat processing segment.
+Minerva Foods is one of the South American leaders in the production and sale of fresh beef and its byproducts, as well as live cattle exports, and it also maintains operations in the beef processing segment.

 The Company's history is guided by a solid, disciplined, coherent and experienced administration that aims to act in the most profitable markets through the use of risk management instruments.